How Quantum is Life?

 How and when do I apply?

-You will need to create a Submittable account if you don't already have one.
-This account is separate from your FQxI account.
+• You will need to create an FQxI QSpace Forums account if you don't already have one.

-When you enter is up to you, but keep in mind that earlier entries will enable more time for public reading and discussion, and also establish priority in print for novel ideas.
-On the other hand, later entries provide more time to write and allow authors to adjust their essays in response to earlier ones.
+• When you decide to enter is up to you, but keep in mind that earlier entries will have more time for public reading and discussion, to gain ratings, and also to establish priority in print for novel ideas.

-What if I am unable to submit my essay electronically?
+What if I am unable to submit my essay electronically or have problems submitting electronically?

 Can I save my online application?

-You can save a draft application on Submittable webform and return to it later.
-Here are directions on how to do so from Submittable.
+Yes, you can save a draft application on the submission form by clicking "Save" and return to it later.

-Once you submit your application on Submittable, you cannot go back and edit it anymore.
+Once you click "Submit," your application is officially submitted to FQxI and you cannot go back and edit it further.

 I didn't receive a confirmation email after submitting my essay.
 Did FQxI receive my entry?

-If you don't receive an email immediately from Submittable after submitting your essay, please check your spam filter.
+If you don't receive an email immediately from FQxI after submitting your essay, please check your spam filter.
 If it's not there, then please contact FQxI.

 I submitted an essay application and received a confirmation email, but my essay wasn't posted.
 What happened?

-The essays will be judged according to the Evaluation Criteria (Is the essay relevant to the theme, interesting, and accessible) on the Competition Rules page.
+The essays will be judged according to the Evaluation Criteria (relevance, interest level, rigor, and accessibility) on the Competition Rules page.

 Can you give me any guidance on my essay?

-No— the Essay Competition rules above will be the sole material provided to entrants, and the basis upon which essays will be judged.
+No. The Essay Competition guidance on the Introduction and Rules page will be the sole material provided to entrants, and the basis upon which essays will be judged.

 Can I also post my essay elsewhere on the internet, like the Arxiv or a personal blog?